karolyguth/composetemplates/README.md

 ## Contributing

 Contributions to this repository are welcome!
 If you've created a useful Compose UI template that you think others would find helpful, feel free to submit a pull request to add it to the collection.
-Please ensure that your contributions adhere to the repository's guidelines and coding standards.

 ## Acknowledgments